-1. explain cause and effect relations of historical events and processes

-2. construct a historical context

-3. defend his/her own opinion in discussions on different historical events and processes

-4. demonstrate the importance of interdisciplinary interpretatons of historical events

-5. reconstruct historiographic tools in making conclusions of historical processes and events

-6. differentiate specificities of historical periods
+- 1. explain cause and effect relations of historical events and processes - 2. construct a historical context - 3. defend his/her own opinion in discussions on different historical events and - 4. demonstrate the importance of interdisciplinary interpretations of historical - 5. reconstruct historiographic tools in making conclusions of historical processes - 6. differentiate specificities of historical periods

-ECTS Credits 5.0

-English Level Lı

-E-learning Level L1

-Study Hours

-Lectures 15

-Exercises 15